Pablo Chavarría

-Pablo Alejandro Chavarría (born 2 January 1988) is an Argentine professional footballer who plays as a striker for Segunda División club Málaga.
+Pablo Alejandro Chavarría (born 2 January 1988) is an Argentine professional footballer who plays as a striker for Racing de Córdoba.

 Career

 Belgrano de Córdoba

 Born in Las Perdices, Chavarría began playing football when he was three years old and participated in various tournament in his hometown, starting out with Acción Juvenil de General Deheza and stayed there until he was eight.
 He then began to change clubs regularly before going to France for a trial at Sochaux when he was 14.
 He impressed the club's management on trial, but he declined after deciding to return over personal reasons.

 After returning to Argentina, Chavarría joined Perdices in 2003 and stayed there for six months.
 He then decided to travel to Córdoba to try his hand at Belgrano de Córdoba, which he successfully joined the side, where he began his professional career.
 After progressing through the ranks, he made his Belgrano de Córdoba debut in a 1–0 defeat to Chacarita Juniors on 9 September 2008.
 He then scored his first goal for the club, in a 1–1 draw against Aldosivi on 12 October 2008.
 He scored again six days later, in a 1–1 draw against Talleres de Córdoba.
 He then scored two goals in two appearances between 4 April 2009 and 11 April 2009 against Quilmes and Ferro Carril Oeste respectively.
 At the end of 2008–09 season for the Promocion, Chavarría scored six times in 33 appearances.

 In the 2009–10 season, Chavarría began to establish himself in the first team, along with Franco Vázquez, and played an important part throughout the season.
-It wasn't until on 29 August 2009 when he scored his first goal of the club, in a 3–1 win over San Martín de San Juan.
+On 29 August 2009, he scored his first goal of the club, in a 3–1 win over San Martín de San Juan.
 Chavarría then scored four more goals, including two vital goals against Atlético de Rafaela and CAI.
 However, in a 2–2 draw against Boca Unidos on 1 May 2010, he scored but was later sent–off for a second bookable offence.
 Despite this, Chavarría went on to make 31 appearances and scoring 5 times in all competitions at the end of the season.